On the Sylvester program and Cayley algorithm for vector partition reduction: Introduction

 An alternative method of vector partition computation was suggested being a direct generalization of the approach developed in \cite{Rub04} where {\em vector} Bernoulli and Eulerian polynomials of higher order were introduced to find explicit expression for $W({\bf s},{\bf D})$ \cite{Rub06}.
 A drawback of this approach is that it does not provide any mechanism to define the chamber boundaries.
 As scalar partition computation requires just known functions (the Bernoulli polynomials of higher order) \cite{Rub04} it is promising to obtain a reduction method expressing a vector partition through a combination of scalar ones.

 The first step in this direction was made in the 19th century by J.J.
 Sylvester \cite{Sylv1,Sylv2} who suggested an iterative procedure of reduction of a vector partition into a sum of scalar partitions; in \cite{Sylv1} he gave an example of such a reduction for a double partition.
-Based on this approach A. Cayley developed an algorithm of double partition reduction and established a set of conditions of this method applicability \cite{Cayley1860}.
+The method is based on the elimination one-by-one of the variables $x_i$ from the linear system ${\bf s}={\bf D}\cdot{\bf x}$.
+Based on this approach A. Cayley developed an algorithm of double partition reduction and established a set of conditions of the method applicability \cite{Cayley1860}.
 Cayley showed that each column ${\bf c}_i$ of the two-row matrix ${\bf D}$ gives rise to a scalar partition and elements of this column must be relatively prime (we call it {\it P-column}).
 Another limitation of the Cayley method is that the columns ${\bf c}_i$ should represent {\it noncollinear} vectors.
 An application of the Cayley algorithm to the computation of the Gaussian polynomial coefficients is considered in \cite{RubSylvCayl}.
 A short historical excurse into the (seemingly forgotten) ideas of Sylvester and Cayley is given in Section \ref{Sylvester-Cayley} while the essence of the original Cayley algorithm is presented in Section \ref{Cayleyorig}.

 The author of this manuscript considered the case when the Cayley formula for double partition fails and discussed its modification that successfully resolves the problem \cite{RubDouble2023}.
-Specifically, the elimination of a column with the greatest common divisor (GCD) of its elements $\mbox{gcd}({\bf c}_i)>1$ (we call it {\it NP-column}) leads not to a single scalar partition but to a weighted sum of such partitions with modified argument.
+Specifically, the elimination of a column with the greatest common divisor (GCD) of its elements $\mbox{gcd}({\bf c}_i)>1$ ({\it NP-column}) leads not to a single scalar partition but to a weighted sum of such partitions with modified argument.
 This result is described in Section \ref{Cayleynew} and discussed in Section \ref{GCD}.